-Lowell is especially important to the Greek-American community.
-It had the first and most extensive Greektown, and the first Greek church in America was built there in 1906.
-By 1913 there were 30 Greek groceries in Lowell.
-One of them, DeMoulas Market Basket, was founded in 1917 and now has 77 stores throughout New England.
+Lowell has special importance to the Greek-American community.
+It had the first and most extensive Greektown.
+One of the first Greek churches in America was built there in 1906.
+By 1913 Lowell also had 30 Greek groceries.
+One of them, DeMoulas Market Basket, started in 1917 and now has 79 stores throughout New England.

-New England also attracts recent Greek immigrants to Massachusetts towns such as Raynham Center, West Falmouth, Watertown, North Lakeville, Arlington and Peabody.
-New Greek immigrants have also
+New England also attracts recent Greek immigrants to Massachusetts towns such as Raynham Center, West Falmouth, Watertown, North Lakeville and Arlington.

 Photos: Miss Worcester Diner By Improbcat – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=7813073.
 Harry Agannis By Vintage Card Traders, Fair use, https://en.wikipedia.org/w/index.php?curid=2293374.
 If you enjoyed this story about New England’s Greek immigrants, you may also want to read about the region’s Portuguese immigrants here, or Italian immigrants here.
 This story was updated in 2022.

 The first Greek church in the US was built in New Orleans.